 It’s difficult to teach a dog to ignore instinct.
 Stopping a Beagle from barking would be the same as trying to get a Jack Russell to stop jumping so high!
 It’s nearly impossible.
 But you can tame the behaviour.

 Exercise is one of the best ways to put a stop to most unwanted dog behaviours.
-Plenty of exercise at least once a day, preferably twice, will drain your Beagle of his excess energy, energy he puts into all that barking!
+Plenty of exercises at least once a day, preferably twice, will drain your Beagle of his excess energy, the energy he puts into all that barking!

 “Hello Out There (bark, bark, bark)….Im Bored!”